cylc/cylc-admin/docs/proposal-n-distance-window.md

        be foreshadowed by visible inactive parents before it does disappear

 PROPOSE: implement (1) initially, and later consider (2) and (3) as enhancements.
-(2) looks best but it may be tricky avoid wrongly excluding a child from `n = 1` in alternate path graphs?
+(2) looks best but it may be difficult to avoid wrongly excluding a child from `n = 1` in alternate path graphs?

 ## Graph Isolates